 Closed orbits are finite

-Let $f:[a,b]\to [a,b]$ be continuous function and $x_0\in [a,b]$.
-Consider the sequence $X=\{x_n\}_{n\ge 0}$ defined by $x_n=f(x_{n-1})$ for $n\ge 1$.
-Assume that $X$ is a closed set.
+Let f:[a,b]\to [a,b] be continuous function and x_0\in [a,b].
+Consider the sequence X=\{x_n\}_{n\ge 0} defined by x_n=f(x_{n-1}) for n\ge 1.
+Assume that X is a closed set.
 Prove that it consists of finitely many elements.
 (The problem is taken from IMC 2002.
-The set $X$ is called the orbit of $f$ starting from $x_0$)
+The set X is called the orbit of f starting from x_0)

-$\textbf{Proof.}$ Let us assume that $X$ is infinite.
-So it has a limit point, which should belong to the set (since it is closed).
-Let $$n_0:=\min\{n\ | \ x_n \text{ is a limit point of } X \}.$$ Then define $\hat X=\{x_n\}_{n\ge n_0+1}$.
-Thus $\hat X\cup \{x_{n_0}\}$ is compact and $f:\hat X\cup\{x_{n_0}\}\to \hat X$ is a continuous function.
-Since the image of compact sets under continuous functions are compact set, we must have that $\hat X$ is compact as well.
-But it is clearly not closed, since $x_{n_0}$ is a limit point $\hat X$ and does not belong to $\hat X$.
+Then define \hat X=\{x_n\}_{n\ge n_0+1}.
+Thus \hat X\cup \{x_{n_0}\} is compact and f:\hat X\cup\{x_{n_0}\}\to \hat X is a continuous function.
+Since the image of compact sets under continuous functions are compact set, we must have that \hat X is compact as well.
+But it is clearly not closed, since x_{n_0} is a limit point \hat X and does not belong to \hat X.

 Comments